-I went another direction for action video by getting a GoPro HERO5 Black.
-It's small, yet powerful.
+I went another direction for action video by getting a GoPro Hero.
+It’s small, yet powerful.

 For driving videos, I can mount this in my car using the GoPro Suction Cup Mount.
 That gives a nice point of view video, either driving down I-4 or through the Welcome to Walt Disney World gate.